tinytronix/homeautomation/README.md

 schematics and understand software.
 Most software is for raspberry programmed in python and php.
 All other software is Arduino compatible.
 Microcontroller is always the ATMega328 or ESP8266 and can be flashed via Atmel ISP interface or UART.
 If you read the software examples you should have a good idea how everything works together.
 Software exampes are low level.
 The system can work stand-alone but you may connect to any home automation system.

+## Failsafe
+This project mainly uses a raspberry pi for reading sensors switching actors and controlling things.
+The SD card is read only, so the setup is as reliable as possible.
+But in the event of raspberry failure (crash, hardware defect) there is a Atmel ATMega328 backup processor which then takes control over the I2C bus.
+It runs a safety program which prevents house installation from serious damages.

 ## Applications
 - solar systems
 - home heating